 Our brain has enormous capabilities.
 Conciseness is a unique property of the human brain and is attributed only to that of humans and not animals as there has not been any clue of its existence for animals.

 But what is the real mechanism behind consciousness?
-Spiritualists claim that it can not be interpreted in the realm or natural science.
-On the other hand, many scientists have been involved in an extensive effort aimed at finding a physical description for consciousness based on our knowledge of quantum physics.
+Spiritualists claim that it can not be interpreted in the realm of natural science.
+On the other hand, many scientists have been involved in an extensive effort aimed at finding a physical description of consciousness based on our knowledge of quantum physics.

 Quantum interpretation of consciousness